 - Lightly sheer evergreens and hedges to shape.

 - Test watering system, replacing hoses or sprinklers that need it.
+We installed a great inexpensive DIY automatic watering system for our raised beds and I'm LOVING it.

 - If you started seeds indoors for peppers, tomatoes, basil and other warm weather crops, harden-off gradually over a period of a week, allowing the plants more and more hours outside until able to stay out overnight.